This post may include affiliate links. Thank you for your support.

 Craving MORE?
 Follow all the deliciousness on FacebookPinterest and Instagram!

-Recipes with gravlax!
+Recipes using gravlax!

 Are you looking for more delicious ways to use your homemade gravlax?
 Try these family favorites next: